 Parents who foster a love of reading early on give their children the foundation they need to build strong literacy skills, which are crucial for success across the primary and elementary school curriculum.

-Additionally, working to achieve pre-literacy milestones can help parents identify the first signs of any learning difficulties which may be present, such as dyslexia and dyspraxia, so children can receive the extra support they need when they first start to read and write.
+Additionally, working to achieve pre-literacy milestones can help parents identify the first signs of any learning difficulties which may be present, such as dyslexia, so children can receive the extra support they need when they first start to read and write.

 How children learn language

 As soon as they are born (and even before they leave the womb) babies are paying attention to language.
 Their first challenge is to learn to recognize the sounds of their native tongue.
 They do this from within the uterus by listening to the language(s) spoken by their mother and other people around her.

 Infants may be born with fuzzy vision, but in healthy babies hearing is fully developed.
 They use their ears to take in all of the rhythms, patterns and language to which they are exposed.
 When a baby coos and babbles in infancy, he or she is practicing the most common sounds of language, in preparation for when his vocal chords will be developed enough to utter those precious first words.